Subscribe to our mailing list

 Homosexuality is legal in India.
 However same-sex marriage is still illegal.
 Indian society remains conservative.
 This includes attitudes to LGBTQ+ people, which can be less accepting than the West.
 There is a risk of harassment and discrimination, especially outside of big cities.

 LGBTQ+ travellers should be aware that showing affection in public, for example, could result in unwanted attention.
 That is not to say that there are not vibrant and open LGBTQ+ communities.
 Kolkata Pride holds events each year in December.
+All are welcome to the LGBTQ+ karaoke night every Thursday at The Other Room on Park Street.

 While in India, individuals with disabilities may find accessibility and accommodation very different than what you find at home.
 Despite legislation that all public buildings and transport be accessible for disabled people, accessibility remains limited.
 Roads, entryways, and buildings may not be passable for those with physical disabilities.
 Please contact us if you are looking to travel in India with a disability.